-Dr. Wang is a Fellow of the Health Physics Society and a member of Sigma Xi and Phi Kappa Phi.
-He serves on the ANSI Z136 Technical Subcommittee on Laser Safety Control Measures and Training, the Editorial Board of Environmental Health Insights, and the Health Physics Society Academic Education Committee.
-He is also a member of the American Board of Health Physics Part II Panel of Examiners.
+Professor Wang is a Fellow of the Health Physics Society (HPS) and a member of Sigma Xi and Phi Kappa Phi.
+He serves on the ANSI Z136 Technical Subcommittee on Laser Safety Control Measures and Training, the Editorial Board of Environmental Health Insights, and the HPS Academic Education Committee.
+He has been a member of the American Board of Health Physics Part II Panel of Examiners (Vice Chair 2015; Chair 2016) since 2009.
 His professional memberships include the American Academy of Health Physics, the American Society of Safety Engineers, the Health Physics Society, and the Laser Institute of America.

 Telephone: (225) 578-2743